 Sleeping has many health benefits, including improved memory, decreased inflammation (inflammation can be linked to heart disease, diabetes, arthritis, and strokes), emotional stability, and hey, less stress!
 According to health.com, a particular study displayed that college students who didn’t get an adequate amount of sleep received worse grades than students who did.

 By setting a bedtime (at least for the school week), you’re ensuring that you get your homework and studying done beforehand, which saves you from those wretched all-nighters—the absolute epitome of stress.

 3. Work out

 There are so many different forms of exercise.
-Choose one you love, whether that’s shooting hoops with your friends, jogging a mile on the treadmill, or swimming laps in the pool.
+Choose one you love, whether it's shooting hoops with your friends, jogging a mile on the treadmill, or swimming laps in the pool.
 You’re bound to find something you enjoy.
-P.S.
-There’s nothing like a meal after a workout—food tastes significantly better.
+PS: There’s nothing like a meal after a workout—food tastes significantly better.

-Begin putting these stress-shrinking strategies into action today.
-You’ll immediately begin to notice positive results in every aspect of life: your schoolwork, your health, your extracurricular activities, even your friendships/relationships (less stress equals better moods).
+Start putting these stress-shrinking strategies into action today.
+You’ll immediately begin to notice positive results in every aspect of your life: your schoolwork, your health, your extracurricular activities, even your friendships/relationships (less stress equals better moods).
 Give them a real shot, and embrace an improved lifestyle.